-- A doctor advises that regular renal dialysis, hemo-dialysis, or peritoneal dialysis (at least weekly) is necessary to treat the kidney failure (end-stage renal failure); or - The kidney failure (end-stage renal failure) results in kidney transplantation.
+- A doctor advises that regular renal dialysis, hemo-dialysis, or peritoneal dialysis (at least weekly) is necessary to treat the kidney failure (end-stage renal - The kidney failure (end-stage renal

 Maintenance Drug Therapy is a course of systemic medication given to a patient after a cancer goes into complete remission because of primary treatment.
 Maintenance Drug Therapy includes ongoing hormonal therapy, immunotherapy, or chemo-prevention therapy.
 Maintenance Drug Therapy is meant to decrease the risk of cancer recurrence; it is not meant to treat a cancer that is still present.